Get a demo

 Trust is established with certificates and Public Key Infrastructure (PKI) for applications running on PC clients, embedded, etc., and internal device tokens can be used to authenticate the device itself.

-Our cloud platform uses standards-based technologies such as TLS, OAuth, and SAML for devices and services.
-Traffic is encrypted by TLS 1.3 by default, whether on an external or internal network.
-SAFEQ Cloud connections are outbound from the customer network, unsolicited links are discarded, and there are controls to shut down connections to prevent denial of service (DOS) attacks.
+Lastly, connections are outbound from the customer network, unsolicited links are discarded, and there are controls to shut down connections to prevent denial of service (DOS) attacks.

 Cloud Print Allows for Monitoring Real-Time Updates